 Discussion

-Influenza A viruses in swine have consistently posed a challenge to food security and animal production by contributing to swine respiratory disease complex and reducing productivity.
-Although vaccine is used in some European countries to attempt to control disease, it is not used in all, and in some EU Member States or production systems there has been evidence of loss of vaccine efficacy for, as yet, undetermined reasonsFactors which influence vaccine efficacy include the age of the animal and stage of the production cycle, the potential confounding effect of maternally derived antibody and less than optimal strain match between circulating and vaccine strains.
-Here we show that the heterogeneity of circulating virus in European pigs is significant at the geographical, genetic, and antigenic levels.
+Influenza A viruses in swine have consistently posed a challenge to animal production by contributing to swine respiratory disease complex and reducing productivity.
+Although vaccine is used in some European countries to attempt to control disease, it is not used in all, and in some EU Member States or production systems there has been evidence of loss of vaccine efficacy.
+Factors which influence vaccine efficacy include the age of the animal and stage of the production cycle, the potential confounding effect of maternally derived antibody and less than optimal strain match between circulating and vaccine strains.
+Here we showed that the heterogeneity of circulating virus in European pigs is significant at the geographical, genetic, and antigenic levels.

-We found that differentlineages co-circulate in different countries, in combination with different neuraminidases and at different times.
-The standing genetic diversity has increased throughout our study timeframe, resulting in the need to update nomenclature to include newly detected and expanding lineages.
+We found that different HA lineages are co-detected in different countries, in combination with different neuraminidases and at different times.
+Genetic diversity has increased throughout our study timeframe, resulting in the need to update nomenclature to include newly detected and expanding lineages.
+Of the 1A lineage viruses, only the 1A.3.3.2 viruses have been maintained and the previously circulating classical-like 1A viruses have not been detected since the early 1990’s.
+Interestingly, introductions of human seasonal influenza A virus into swine did not always result in onwards transmission for more than a year, contrasting data from the USA and Brazil (Junqueira et al., 2023; Markin et al., 2023).
+H3 viruses are diverse, a result of multiple reverse zoonoses events and some long branch lengths indicated undersurveilled maintenance in pig populations.
+The spatial distribution of the swine virus lineages we observed through time was likely a result of discrete pig production systems and relative lack of animal movement within Europe.

 Such genetic diversity has led to a complex antigenic profile in pigs, where some viruses have not substantially evolved phenotypically from their putative human seasonal ancestors, whereas others within the same lineage in other countries or even within the same country, have markedly drifted.
 Despite the observations presented here, we still do not have a fulsome picture of the true diversity as many pig populations in Europe remain poorly sampled or data are not publicly available.
 Anecdotally, some production units have substantial longitudinal problems with influenza whereas others detect disease infrequently.
 The underlying factors contributing to this complex epidemiology are poorly understood.

-Since swine influenza also impacts animal health and production we assessed the distance from currently circulating strains to vaccine strains used in European pigs.
-We found variability in putative strain match based on HI assay data and ferret antisera, with some current strains close to the within-lineage antiserum whereas others were quite distant (>3 AU and often up to 5 AU).
-Such large antigenic distances are likely to impact vaccine efficacy in the field, despite adjuvant use to broaden a response (Souza et al., 2018).
-Subsequent work should focus on defining correlates of cross-protection for the observed antigenic diversity in pigs to provide a quantitative basis for when vaccine might need updating.
+However, this onward and divergent evolution in different swine populations reflects a challenge for control in pigs, i.e., one pdm09 antigen may not be sufficient to cover observed antigenic diversity in Europe but should be tailored to appropriate regions based on pig production.
+In humans, these viruses are likely antigenically drifted from immunity which would be derived from vaccination or natural exposure to the pdm09 in human populations.